Чрезмерное увлечение имплантами в Cyberpunk 2077 будет иметь последствия

 don't fall off.
 Keep killing Imps (you can even shotgun them while

 they're climbing!) until your Soulcube is charged, press Q, locate

-Sabaoth, aim at its chest so no Imps are in your path, fire, and then
+Sabaoth, aim at its chest so no Imps are in your

 run (luckily(?), you're in Hell, so you can run as much as you want)